Well, no…not exactly.

 Later writers such as John Donne and Shakespeare (in “Hamlet”) also mention Valentine’s Day.
 By 1797, a British publisher printed The Young Man’s Valentine Writer, with a number of suggested verses for young lovers who felt they were not capable of composing their own.
 By the early 1800’s, the Regency period in England, factory-produced paper valentines became popular, with fancy ones adorned with real cloth lace and ribbons for those who could afford them.
 It was also common for friends and lovers of all social classes to exchange handwritten notes and small tokens of affection.

 Real lace became paper lace by the mid-1800’s.
 In the United States, Esther Howland received an English valentine from one of her father’s business associates.
 Since her father operated a book and stationery store, Esther decided to create and mass produce valentines in the late 1840’s, using decorations imported from England, and is known as the “Mother of the Valentine.”

 Hand-written valentines thus led to greeting cards, which paved the way for Valentine’s Day to become the commercialized, multi-billion-dollar industry it is today.
 Valentine’s Day is celebrated in the United States, Canada, Mexico, the United Kingdom, France and Australia.
 Paper cards, e-cards, flowers, chocolates, and even diamonds are now necessary accoutrements each February 14th to go along with those three little words that never seem to go out of style: “I love you.”

-If you enjoy reading traditional Regency romance, please check out my novella, An Arranged Valentine, available from e-book stores everywhere.
+If you enjoy reading traditional Regency romance, please check out my free novella, An Arranged Valentine, available only on Amazon and through Kindle Unlimited.
 Here’s a bit about it: